 Leave it to mom to be suspicious, huh?

-He insisted that we practice making valentines, and then we needed somewhere to put them.
+He insisted that we practice making valentines.
+Then, we needed to come up with our own valentine holder.
 This milk jug valentine holder was the result.

 Squirt a good dollop of paint into the milk jug.